swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

     authentication context which includes display of a sign message, even if the request has no present `ForceAuthn` attribute or includes a `ForceAuthn` attribute set to the value `false`.

+<a name="requesting-scal2-signature-activation-data"></a>
+#### 7.2.2.
+Requesting SCAL2 Signature Activation Data

+The type of signature requested in a signature request is, according to \[EidDSS_Profile\], specified by the `CertType` attribute of the `<CertRequestProperties>` element.
+When the value of this attribute is set to `QC/SSCD`, the requested signature is a Qualified Signature created in a Qualified Signature Creation Device (QSCD).
+To achieve this level of signature the Authentication Request MUST include a request for Signature Activation Data (SAD) for Sole Control Assurance Level 2 (SCAL2) in accordance with the "Signature Activation Protocol for Federated Signing" \[SigSAP\].

+A SAD returned from the Identity Provider MUST have a signature which can be verified using a certificate from the Identity Provider's metadata entry.
+The signature algorithm used to sign the SAD MUST be equivalent to the algorithm used to sign the responses and assertions from the Identity Provider.

 <a name="authentication-responses2"></a>
 ### 7.3.
 Authentication Responses